craigthackerx/craigthacker-dot-dev/docs/_posts/2022-03-25-libre-devops-how-to-use-terraform.md

 ### Migrate to centrally controlled storage

 Your state file contains the keys to the kingdom, and its basically in plain text.
 It has everything it needs with detailed information on passwords, encryption keys, everything.
 This is because that's how it works, you can't get around it,  you can pay for Terraform Cloud which may be an option for you, but maybe you need to consider perimeter network issues (like I already said) so that's no good for you.
 The local backend is quick, but its also easy to accidentally commit to git which is basically a 10/10 breach is your git is public.
 Instead, move your state to a `azurerm` backend like [here](https://www.terraform.io/language/settings/backends/azurerm).
-Be sure to to consider rolling access keys, giving least privilege via SAS tokens, this can be done with the Key vault managed storage as listed above.
+Be sure to consider rolling access keys, giving the least privilege via SAS tokens, this can be done with the Key vault managed storage as listed above.

 You need to consider other things such as IAM access, firewalls, encryption keys, all of this will come very easily when using managed storage like Azure Storage Account